mkaesz/clickhouse-multi-dc-federation/README.md

 plan: a pruned local query shows `ReadFromMergeTree`; a pruned remote-only query shows `ReadFromRemote`; an unpruned query shows `Union` of both.
-Alternatively, run `SYSTEM FLUSH LOGS` then check `system.query_log.read_rows` — a pruned single-DC query reads fewer rows than an unpruned full-scan of the same data.
+Alternatively, run `SYSTEM FLUSH LOGS` then check `system.query_log.read_rows`
+- a pruned single-DC query reads fewer rows than an unpruned full-scan of the same data.

 ### TLS for cross-DC communication
 `scripts/setup-tls.sh` adds mutual TLS to all CH-to-CH federation traffic.
-It is called automatically by `setup.sh` (step 8) and can also be run standalone to retrofit TLS onto a running demo.
+It is called automatically by `setup.sh`.

 What it does: